colorlessenergy/colorlessenergy.github.io/_projects/animal-buddies.md

 ### 🎨 posts

-* posts can be sorted by user liked and most liked
+* can be sorted by user liked and most liked
-* posts can be filtered by search
+* can be filtered by search
-* posts can be liked by a person that is signed in
+* can be liked by a person that is signed in

 ### ☀️ themes 🌙